AMA-VIP/LITA_PROJECT/README.md

 # LITA_PROJECT
 ## PROJECT TITLE: Sales Performance Analysis for a Retail Store
-## Project Overview
+## Project Objective
-This project aims to generate insight into a sales performannce for a retail store.
-I seel to gather informed facts from the data and tell compelling stories around our data from the information gathered or gotten.
+1. The primary objective of thisproject is to analyse sales performace data for a retail shop.
+2. To identify trends
+3. Access the effecftiveness of marketing strategies
+4. Provide actionable insights for improvnhg sales and inventory management